-How do agents affect the arbitration process and do the parties learn and adapt to the incentives of the system of final-offer arbitration over time?
-To answer these questions, we begin by looking at whether hiring an agent corresponds to a greater probability of success in arbitration.
+6 A regression of the number of uniformed employees on the "popuwe begin by looking at whether hiring an agent corresponds to a greater probability of success in arbitration.
 Table 1 reveals that by employing an agent, the parties to a dispute increase the chance their final offer will be selected by around 22 to 30 percentage points.
 The win rate of the employer is 41% when neither side uses an agent, a rate that is not statistically significantly different from the 45% win rate when both sides use agents.
-Each side greatly increases the chance their offer will be selected by hiring an agent, however, when both sides pay for costly agents, the probability of victory is roughly the same as when neither side hires an agent.
-If the parties to a dispute did not change their final offers when hiring agents, this table could be interpreted as evidence that the parties face a prisoner's dilemma: hiring an agent pays off, but if both parties engage in this behavior they are not as well off as if neither party did.
+Each side greatly increases the chance their offer will be selected by hiring an agent; however, when both sides pay for costly agents, the probability of victory is roughly the same as when neither side hires an agent.
+If the parties to a dispute did not change their final offers when hiring agents, this table could be interpreted as evidence that the parties face a prisoner's dilemma: hiring an agent pays off, but if both parties engage in this